almson/almson-regex/README.md

 However, this library succeeds in making your regular expressions easy to read by those who do not have expert knowledge.
 For the best reference on Java regular expressions, see [the java.util.regex.Pattern documentation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/regex/Pattern.html).

+N.B.
+Java 9 fixed a bug in how negation of nested character classes works.
+This class implements Java 9+ style negation on Java 8.

 Please post your feedback about any unclear documentation or missing functionality.

 # Examples